enso-org/hiring/positions/senior-libs-developer.md

 - You appreciate a competitive salary.

 ## Responsibilities
 As a Library Developer you'll be helping to shape, define and build the data analytics and blending APIs provided by Enso.
-Additionally, you will be help mature the language itself with input on the features needed to build out a new programming language.
+Additionally, you will help mature the language itself with input on the features needed to build out a new programming language.

 ## Requirements
 **We have a few particular skills that we're looking for in this role:**